 While it may not impact your sight in its early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.

 A pterygium is a common eye condition that affects millions of people of all ages.
 Sun exposure is the main cause of a pterygium.
 For this reason, people who spend a lot of time outdoors or live in warmer climates are most at risk.
 Other risk factors include dry eyes and exposure to pollen, sand, smoke, and wind.

 To avoid a pterygium, wear sunglasses when spending time outdoors to protect your eyes from sun damage and environmental irritants, and use over-the-counter eye drops (artificial tears) when your eyes are dry, red, or irritated.
 Scheduling routine eye exams is always recommended to ensure you’re experiencing your best vision possible.

 Pterygium is a common eye condition that can affect all members of your family.
 At Nationwide Vision, we provide expert, compassionate eye care, and treat eye conditions for patients of all ages.
 If you believe you or your loved one may have a pterygium, schedule an exam at one of our eye care centers today.

 While a pterygium may stop growing or clear up on its own, treatment is often necessary.
-If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call (phone number) to schedule an appointment with Nationwide Vision today.
+If you see or feel a growth on your eye, or experience redness, itchiness, or loss in vision, call us to schedule an appointment with Nationwide Vision today.

 Your eye doctor may recommend surgery to remove the pterygium if eye drops or ointments do not provide relief or the growth impacts your vision.
 We will work with you to determine the best treatment option to help you experience life pain-free and with the best vision possible.